kartben/wioterminal-azureiothub-sample/README.md

   * Since the generated token has an expiration date (typically set to a few hours in the future), **we need to know the current date and time**.
 We use an [NTP](https://github.com/sstaub/NTP) library to get the current time from a time server.
   * The token includes an **HMAC-SHA256 signature string that needs to be base64-encoded**.
 Luckily, the [recommended WiFi+TLS stack](https://wiki.seeedstudio.com/Wio-Terminal-Network-Overview/#libraries-installation) of the Wio Terminal already includes Mbed TLS, making it relatively simple to compute HMAC signatures (ex. `mbedtls_md_hmac_starts`) and perform base64 encoding (ex. `mbedtls_base64_encode`).
 * The Azure IoT client libraries help with crafting MQTT topics that follow the [Azure IoT conventions](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support), but you still need to **provide your own MQTT library**.
 In fact, that is a major difference with the historical Azure IoT C SDK, for which the MQTT implementation was baked into it.
 Since it is widely supported and just worked out-of-the-box, this sample uses the [`PubSubClient`](https://github.com/knolleary/pubsubclient) MQTT library from [Nick O'Leary](https://github.com/knolleary).
 * And of course, one has to implement their own **application logic**.
-For this sample application, this meant using the Wio Terminal's IMU driver to get acceleration data every 2 seconds, or hooking up the `ringBuzzer` command to actual embedded code that rings the buzzer.
+For this sample application, this meant using the Wio Terminal's acceleration sensor driver to get acceleration data every 2 seconds, or hooking up the `ringBuzzer` command to actual embedded code that rings the buzzer.

 ## Author